DeployCoop/vigilant-octo-waffle/README.md

 It's main use is so i can replicate issues I'm having on internal infrastructure and use as an example when requesting support through github issues and that sort of thing.

-Maybe the coolest part is that I got mkcert and installed the certs so that https://example.com and many other hostnames pass the TLS checks in the browser.
+Maybe the coolest part is that I got [mkcert](https://mkcert.org) working and installed the certs so that https://example.com and many other hostnames pass the TLS checks in the browser.
 So I can verify that everything is done securely even in my examples.

 ### Configuration